-Cracks and crevasses in pavement are comfortable and sneaky hiding places for weed seeds.
-Weeds in pavement are advantageous and use these convenient locations to secrete their seeds until growing conditions are optimal.
-Breezes and other movement funnel seeds into holes in pavement where they are protected from further eviction.
+Cracks and crevasses in the pavement are comfortable and sneaky hiding places for weed seeds.
+Weeds in the pavement are advantageous and use these convenient locations to secrete their seeds until growing conditions are optimal.
+Breezes and other movements funnel seeds into holes in the pavement where they are protected from further eviction.
 The methods on how to treat weeds in cracks include futile pulling and much more effective pavement weed killers in the form of chemical and natural formulas.

 Types of Weeds in Pavement

 Any home or property owner knows the battle.
 Weeds growing in pavement cracks are an all too common problem and create a constant war with these unwanted plants.
 You can spray all you want, but the pests will be back next season and spring out of holes and fissures.
 Weed control on the pavement is a necessary exercise but also an ongoing struggle to gain power over these hardy and adaptive plants.
 The attack of weeds begins when their seeds find a hospitable habitat.
 Breaks in sidewalks and concrete areas collect detritus that compost and provide nutrients for seeds that drift on into these areas.
 Some of the more aggressive species are dandelions, thistle, and sticker weed.
 Even normally desired plants, such as rhubarb and some berries, will slide along into the splits in the pavement, using such chinks as natural growing areas.
 Yarrow, pigweed, gumweed, and flowering prickly lettuce are other weed species that thrive in the gaps of pavement.
 The adaptability of weed species is to their advantage and the home owner's loss.
 Let the games begin.